 A GSM is a classic blend, made of Grenache, Syrah, and Mourvedre and well worth your time.
 This one from the Rhone in France is a knockout example of the timeless blend.

 This wine, made in the exceedingly fresh Nouveau style, is light, bright, and full of fruit.
 It’ll make you fall in love with the Gamay Noir grape.
+And right now is the best time to drink it, as it’s best fresh and the newest versions (vintage 2022) are just coming online.

 This rich and detailed red hails from the esteemed Walla Walla Valley.
 It’s great on its own or with grilled meats like hanger steak.